-- 4.6.3 In some cases, a decision cannot be made under delegated powers and must instead be decided by councillors at Sub-Committee.
-The Sub-Committee is open to the public and will decide the following planning applications: - All applications (except major) 'referred' to a Sub-Committee by a ward member for the ward within the application is situated shall be done on a conditional basis giving a planning reason.
-Referrals shall be submitted within 28 days of registration (or the date shown on the council website as "Consultation starts on"). - Minor applications (1-9 dwellings or non-residential development less than 1000sqm) which are recommended for approval by officers and there are objections from 15 or more households or from Claygate Parish council.
-If a petition, or an objection letter is received from an organisation such as a residents association, political party or conservation area advisory committee each shall be treated in the same way as an objection from 1 household. - Applications for Permission in Principle which are recommended for approval by officers and there are objections from 15 or more households. - All applications submitted by or on behalf of members, the council or officers of the council.
+4.6.3 In some cases, a decision cannot be made under delegated powers and must instead be decided by Councillors at Sub-Committee.
+The Sub-Committee is open to the public and will decide the following planning applications:

+- All applications (except major) 'referred' to a Sub-Committee by a ward member for the ward within the application is situated shall be submitted within 28 days of registration (or the date shown on the Council Website as "Consultation starts on") giving a planning reason. - Minor applications (1-9 dwellings or non-residential development less than 1000sqm) which are recommended for approval by officers and there are objections from 15 or more households or from Claygate Parish Council.
+If a petition, or an objection letter is received from an organisation such as a residents association, political party or conservation area advisory committee each shall be treated in the same way as an objection from 1 household. - Applications for Permission in Principle which are recommended for approval by officers and there are objections from 15 or more households. - All applications submitted by or on behalf of members or officers of the Council (or any close connections thereto).